vitay/deeprl/document.md

 * a stochastic policy $\pi : \mathcal{S} \rightarrow P(\mathcal{A})$ defines the probability distribution $P(\mathcal{A})$ of performing an action.
 * a deterministic policy $\mu(s_t)$ is a discrete mapping of $\mathcal{S} \rightarrow \mathcal{A}$.

 The policy can be used to explore the environment and generate trajectories of states, rewards and actions.
-The performance of a policy is determined by calculating the **expected discounted return**, i.e. the sum of all rewards received from time step t onwards:
+The performance of a policy is determined by calculating the **expected discounted return**, i.e. the sum of all rewards received from time step $t$ onwards:

 $$
     R_t = \sum_{k=0}^{T} \gamma^k \, r_{t+k+1}